MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/planning-guide.md

 As mentioned the string above needs to uniquely identify the VHD that is stored on Azure Storage.

 ### <a name="61678387-8868-435d-9f8c-450b2424f5bd"></a>Microsoft Azure Networking
-Microsoft Azure will provide a network infrastructure which allows the mapping of all scenarios which we want to realize with SAP software.
+Microsoft Azure provides a network infrastructure, which allows the mapping of all scenarios, which we want to realize with SAP software.
 The capabilities are:

 * Access from the outside, directly to the VMs via Windows Terminal Services or ssh/VNC
 * Access to services and specific ports used by applications within the VMs